 Burnout is certainly not as obvious as a physical injury like a broken leg but it’s not exactly a full-blown mental illness either.
 Unless you’ve experienced burnout or treated it, it’s difficult to understand.

-Nearly one in four employees experience it in its most severe form, while another 44% report feeling that way sometimes.
+Nearly one in four employees experience burnout in its most severe form, while another 44% report feeling that way sometimes.
 It’s real.

 Personality profiles would peg me as a “motivating inspirer” and highly social and engaged, ready to take on the next project with gusto.
 Until my good buddy “Gusto” left the building.

 MYTH #3: Job-related burnout happens to the weak.